Smarter insurance: A new opportunity to drive value in the P2P accommodation space

 These are the kind of figures that have created a huge buzz in the industry over the past few years.
 Figures cited by Mastercard estimate the shared accommodation market will grow by around 30% between 2015-20 to reach $131bn in value by next year.

+It claims the P2P accommodation sector will grow worldwide at six times the rate of traditional bed and breakfasts and hostels, driven by digital platforms.
 However, despite the impressive stats, the World Bank claims that they may be overestimating the impact of the sector.
 “Occupancy rates are extremely low, with most providers receiving fewer than 20 bookings per year,” it says.

 This financial challenge for property owners is compounded by the issue of rental insurance.
 Increasingly it is required of them by local authorities, as in Barcelona, yet in practice it can be a headache.
 Why?
 Because traditional insurers simply don’t have the motivation or the technical capabilities to offer customized policies for part-time landlords.
 That means in practice that many of them might over-insure: they buy a generalized 12-month policy from their insurer and then another policy from their P2P platform provider for the duration the property is leased out.